England | Scotland | Wales | Northern Ireland | Ireland

 Social distancing and changes to everyday life

 Advice about avoiding close contact with other people (social distancing), looking after your wellbeing and using the NHS and other services during coronavirus.

 Trentside Medical GroupNetherfield Medical CentreKnight StreetNetherfieldNottingham, NG4 2FNTel: 0115 9614 583

 “Our practice team is here to help.”

-Nurses Karen Taylor, Jane Barber and Katrina Gale are available to see patients for chronic disease management and are also able to prescribe.
+Nurses Jane Barber, Katrina Gale and Sarah Potts are available to see patients for chronic disease management and are also able to prescribe.

 Available for consultation by appointment each day.
 They can help you with minor injuries, dressings, immunisations, injections, removal of sutures, ear syringing, blood pressure checks, urine testing and travel vaccinations.
 In addition they provide health checks for Asthma and other respiratory diseases, Diabetes, Hypertension (blood pressure), Heart Disease, Stroke and Cervical Smear Screening.

 The Community Phlebotomy Service based at Park House has now changed their drop in clinics to a booked appointment system starting from 2nd January 2014.
 You can make an appointment by contacting Park House on 01159 617616.
 Appointments will be availiable on weekdays from 8:00am to 11:45am.